-Productivity enthusiasts and outsourcing fanatics love working with freelancers because they offer numerous competitive advantages, for example, on-demand expertise, impartialness, cost savings, and flexibility.
-I try to adopt a “work smarter, not harder, and outsource” philosophy whenever possible and have worked with freelancers on many occasions.
+Productivity enthusiasts and outsourcing fanatics love working with freelancers because they offer numerous competitive advantages, for example, on-demand expertise, cost savings, and flexibility.
+I adopt a “work smarter, not harder, and outsource” philosophy whenever possible and have worked with freelancers on many occasions.
 I hired a graphic designer on Upwork to create t-shirt designs.
 Also, I’ve hired freelancers for other projects like e-book formatting and to create explainer videos.

-Upwork is one the largest freelance marketplaces, and companies of every size use them from one-person startups to major corporations.
+Upwork is one of the largest freelancer marketplaces, and companies of every size use them from one-person startups to major corporations.
 Businesses can quickly find and hire freelancers while freelancers can search for work and submit proposals.
 Upwork’s platform simplifies contracts, time tracking, invoicing, payment, and more.
 They offer three service tiers including, standard, pro, and enterprise.
 Upwork pro, for instance, features personalized assistance to help employers find premium, pre-vetted talent.

-Freelance projects are available in a range of categories including web and mobile development, marketing, sales, design, writing, virtual assistance, customer service, accounts, consultants, and more.
+Freelance projects are available in a range of categories including web and mobile development, marketing, sales, design, writing, virtual assistance, customer service, and more.
 Freelancers can do hourly and fixed-priced jobs and choose one of many methods to collect payment such as direct deposit, PayPal, wire transfer, and so on.
 Upwork charges freelancers a sliding fee based on the freelancer’s lifetime billings with a specific client:

 - 20 percent for the first $500 billed with the client